fastlane/docs/docs/best-practices/continuous-integration.md

 ### Security code and session

-When your Apple account has 2 Factor Authentication (or 2 step verification) enabled, you will be asked to verify your identity by entering a security code.
+When your Apple account has 2-factor authentication (or 2-step verification) enabled, you will be asked to verify your identity by entering a security code.
 If you already have a trusted device configured for your account, then the code will appear on the device.
 If you don't have any devices configured, but have trusted a phone number, then the code will be sent to your phone.
 The resulting session will be stored in `~/.fastlane/spaceship/[email]/cookie`.
 The session should be valid for about one month, however there is no way to test this without actually waiting for over a month.

 ### Use of application specific passwords and `spaceauth`